WebberZone/autoclose/docs/02-acc-advanced/scheduling-autoclose-cron.md

 ## Re-activation after plugin deactivation

 If you deactivate the plugin, the deactivator clears `acc_cron_hook` and any `autoclose_close_comments_pings_event` events for scheduled close dates.
 Re-activating the plugin calls `Cron::enable_run()` from the activator if **Activate scheduled closing** was enabled at deactivation time, so the schedule resumes automatically with the saved hour, minute, and recurrence.
 The same applies on multisite network activation.

+### Restoring per-post close dates after reactivation

+Deactivation also clears the one-shot cron events scheduled by the [AutoClose metabox](autoclose-metabox-and-close-dates.md) for individual posts.
+Reactivation schedules a deferred reconciliation event that walks posts in batches and re-schedules or closes each one according to its saved close date, so per-post close dates are not lost across a deactivate/reactivate cycle.

+The reconciliation runs in bounded batches so it does not block a large site's activation request; if there is more work than one batch can cover, it re-queues itself roughly a minute later.
+It is marked complete only once every post has been reconciled with no errors — if a batch reports an error, the site is left eligible for a retry rather than silently marked done.
+If reconciliation stalls (for example, an early activation-time schedule attempt fails), **Repair schedule** on the [Tools page](../01-acc-getting-started/autoclose-tools-page.md) or `wp autoclose cron repair` re-queues it.

 ## Running on a real server cron